trevorwslee/UNOR4WiFiExperiments/README.md

   }
 ```

-Then the bit is advanced to next bit, and turn on
+Then the bit is advanced to next bit, and turned on
 ```
   // advance bit
   if (bit == -1) {